phunkie

 // ImmMap(["a" => Unit(), "b" => Unit(), "c" => Unit()])

-// Zip values with a function
+// Zip values with their transformation

 $result = $map->zipWith(fn($x) => $x * 2);